 Kirsty is a Chartered Interpreter/Educator, Fellow of the Chartered Institute of Linguists, Fellow of the Institute for Translation and Interpreting (ITI), and Fellow of the Higher Education Academy.
-She is a full Member of the Bundesverband der ‹bersetzer und Dolmetscher (BD‹), the VKD BD‹ (German National Association of Conference Interpreters), and several other professional bodies.
+She is a full Member of the Bundesverband der Übersetzer und Dolmetscher (BDÜ), the VKD BDÜ (German National Association of Conference Interpreters), and several other professional bodies.

 Unless otherwise stated, all webinars are 60 minutes in length and will be available for purchase on-demand 48 hours after the live event.

 * Note: You must have Internet Explorer installed to view recorded webinars.